AdaCore/git-hooks/README.md

   Setting this config option to zero turns this check off entirely.

+* **`hooks.max-ref-names-in-subject-prefix`** (default value: 2):

+  For emails corresponding to operations that affect more than one reference, the git-hooks try to list all the references in the email's subject prefix.
+E.g.

+     [project-name/branch1,branch2]

+  This config option control the maximum number of references being listed in that subject prefix.
+If the number of references exceeds this config, only the first max-ref-names-in-subject-prefix are listed, followed by and ellipsis indicating that the list of references is incomplete.

+  One example where the configuration can be useful is for emails associated to Git Notes updates.
+When pushing a note, the annotated commit may be contained in several branches/references.

 * **`hooks.max-rh-line-length`** (default value: 76):

   The maximum length for each line in the revision log.
 If any line